davidavni1221/vinstagram/README.md

-instruction for load app
+instruction for load app.

-in the backend- npm i, npm run dev in the frontend- npm i, npm run dev
+in the backend- npm i, npm run dev.

+in the frontend- npm i, npm run dev.